 Designated Port ID: Indicates the port via which the BPDUs are sent from the designated bridge.
 The value is based on the port priority (2 digits) and the port number.
+The value is displayed in hexadecimal numbers.

 Designated Cost: Shows the path costs of this segment to the root switch.